OfficeDev/outlook-dev-docs/docs/add-ins/get-set-or-add-recipients.md

 ```

-## To add recipients
+## Add recipients

 If you do not want to overwrite any existing recipients in an appointment or message, instead of using **Recipients.setAsync**, you can use the **Recipients.addAsync** asynchronous method to append recipients. **addAsync** works similarly as **setAsync** in that it requires a _recipients_ input argument.
 You can optionally provide a callback method, and any arguments for the callback using the asyncContext parameter.
 You can then check the status, result, and any error of the asynchronous **addAsync** call by using the _asyncResult_ output parameter of the callback method.
 The following example checks if the item being composed is an appointment, and appends two required attendees to the appointment.

 ```js